walmartlabs/concord-website/training/includes/concord-1-beginner-2-concord.md

-# Workflow Orchestraion, BPM, ...
+# Workflow Orchestration and BPM

 > What is it all about?